OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

     Impact: Getting unwanted answers or actions by manipulating through prompts how a large language model(GenAI) has been instructed.

   - See General controls
-  - Mostly embedded in the large language model itself
+  - Mostly embedded in the Large Language Model (LLM, a GenAI) itself

     4.6.
 Indirect prompt injection
     Impact: Getting unwanted answers or actions from hidden instructions in a prompt.